whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-30-Popsugar-Must-Have-Subscription-Box-July-2015-Review-Coupon.md

 <center><img src='/images/PopsugarJuly2015Toothbrush2.jpg'></center>

-<p>They also included a battery so you can use this right away, how thoughtful!</p>
+<p>They also included a battery so you can use this right away, plus an extra toothbrush head (one is already attached inside the cap) how thoughtful!</p>
 <br>

 <p><center><img src='/images/PopsugarJuly2015Sorial.jpg'></center></p>